ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 | Infrastructure management | | Implement monitoring and management system that is integrated with virtualization management. |
 | Incident management | Unplanned incidents with customer impact are communicated through the CIE process. | Impacted customers can obtain a report about the incident upon request. |
 {: row-headers}
 {: caption="Table 2.
-Responsibilities for incident and operations for VMware Solutions Dedicated" caption-side="bottom"}
+Responsibilities for incident and operations for VMware Solutions" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-incident-and-ops-dedicated-table}